Melvin J. Hinich: Biography

-Hinich was born on April 29, 1939 in Pittsburgh, Pennsylvania.
+Hinich was born on April 29, 1939, in Pittsburgh, Pennsylvania.
 In 1966, he married Sonje Gregg and the couple had a daughter, Amy Leksana.

 Education

 Hinich attended Carnegie Institute of Technology where he earned a B.S. in Mathematics in 1959 as well as an M.S. in Mathematics in 1960.
 In 1963, he earned a Ph.D. in Statistics from Stanford University.
 Hinich's advisor while at Stanford was Herman Chernoff.

 Editorial experience and professional affiliations

 At various times throughout his career, Hinich served as editor for Macroeconomic Dynamics, Society for Nonlinear Dynamics and Econometrics, Journal of the American Statistical Association, and Journal of Mathematical Sociology.
-He became a fellow of the Institute of Mathematical Statistics in 1973, a fellow of the Public Choice Society in 1988, and was president of that organization from 1992-1994.
+He became a fellow of the Institute of Mathematical Statistics in 1973, a fellow of the Public Choice Society in 1988, and was president of that organization from 1992 to 1994.
 Hinich was elected as a fellow of the American Statistical Association in 2002.